NeuromatchAcademy/TA-applications/README.md

 ***Recording the video***

-Because we are planning using Zoom during our courses, we’d like you to record your lesson using Zoom (instructions below).
-It should be a “single take” and you shouldn’t do any post-production work on the video.
-Don’t fuss about production quality!
-We are more interested in who you are than on the quality of your audio :-).
+Because we will be using Zoom during our courses, you must record your lesson using Zoom (instructions below).
+We recommend doing a 'test' recording (of just you speaking, scrolling through the tutorial, etc but not the full thing) prior to recording your actual demo to make sure your audio is clear and that everything is working properly.
+The recording of your actual demo should be a “single take” and you shouldn’t do any post-production work on the video.

 ***Uploading the video to YouTube or Bilibili***